CloudCannon/hugo-starter/README.md

 [See a demo version of this site](TODO: Add link here).

 ## Getting started
-TODO: Test this list

 1. Select `Use as template` in GitHub to create a copy of the repository on your own GitHub account.

 2. Build a site on CloudCannon, using your newly copied repository.

     a.
-[Create a CloudCannon account](TODO: Link to signup) if you haven't already
+[Create a CloudCannon account](https://app.cloudcannon.com/register) if you haven't already

     b.
-Create an [organisation](TODO: Link to concept of org in docs) if you haven't already
+Go to `Sites`

     c.
-Go to `Sites`
+Select `Create a new site`

     d.
-Select `Create a new site`
+Select `Connect to a GitHub repository` (or whatever Git provider you use).

     e.
-Select `Connect to a GitHub repository`
+Authenticate CloudCannon as an application on your Git provider if you haven't already

     f.
-Authenticate CloudCannon as an application on your GitHub if you haven't already
+Select build site

     g.
-Select build site

-    h.
-Any changes to your repository will trigger a rebuild for your attached site in CloudCannon.
+Any changes pushed to your repository will trigger a rebuild for your attached site in CloudCannon.
+Similarly any changes you make on CloudCannon will push to your connected Git repository.

+## Prerequisites

+- Hugo [install](https://gohugo.io/installation/). `brew install hugo`
+- Go [install](https://go.dev/learn/). `brew install go`

 ## Local development